jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 ### User Account

-This API token can post to any room that your user account has access to.
+This API token can post to any room that the user account has access to, but will be displayed as that user's name.
+You may want to create an "Atlas" user.

 1. In your **Account Settings**, click [API Access](https://hipchat.com/account/api).
 1. Enter a label for the new token, such as "Atlas".
-This will be the username that messages are sent from.
 1. Ensure the **Send Notification** scope is selected.
 1. Click **Create**, and then copy the token from the confirmation page into your Atlas notification methods.